 James spoke as New York-based Blackstone reported a third- quarter profit.
 The value of the firm’s holdings gained at a quicker pace than a year ago, and its assets exceeded $200 billion for the first time.

 Economic net income, a measure of earnings excluding some costs tied to the firm’s 2007 initial public offering, was $621.8 million, or 55 cents a share, compared with a loss of $380 million, or 34 cents, a year earlier, Blackstone said today in a statement.
-Analysts had expected earnings of 42 cents a share, according to the average of 13 estimates (BX) in a Bloomberg survey.
+Analysts had expected earnings of 42 cents a share, according to the average of 13 estimates (BX:US) in a Bloomberg survey.

 Blackstone, under Chief Executive Officer Stephen Schwarzman, is leading a push among the largest so-called alternative-asset firms to expand their businesses beyond traditional leveraged buyouts and bolster assets.
 Blackstone’s assets rose 7.5 percent from the second quarter to a record $205 billion.
 The firm last week closed its seventh vehicle dedicated to real estate investments with $13.3 billion, a record for opportunistic property funds, or those designed to acquire assets at a significant discount.